top of page

 Winter Solstice: The Original Holiday Celebration

-Evergreens symbolized resilience because they stayed vibrant through harsh winters.
-Bringing them indoors honored nature and reminded people of life’s endurance.
+Evergreens symbolize resilience because they stay vibrant through harsh winters.
+Bringing them indoors honors nature and reminds us of life’s endurance.

 A Season for Slowing Down and Reconnecting